blakeaw/pysb-pkpd/README.md

 PK functions:

+  * `one_compartment` - adds one compartment to the model for a one-comaprtment PK model.
+Alternatively, it could be used to add a new compartment to a multi-compartment model.
   * `two_compartments` - adds two compartments to the model for a two-comaprtment PK model.
   * `three_compartments` - adds three compartments to the model for a three-compartment PK model.
   * `eliminate` - adds linear (1st-order) elimination of the specified drug/species from a compartment.